20 days ago

 What you will be doing

-We are looking for a female treasurer to join our friendly team of voluntary trustees to provide financial oversight, working alongside our bookkeeper, and excellent governance, strategic leadership and act as ambassadors for the organisation.
+We are looking for a female treasurer to join our friendly team of voluntary trustees to provide financial oversight and excellent governance, strategic leadership and act as ambassadors for the organisation.
 We welcome applicants from minority ethnic communities.

 The overall role of the treasurer is to maintain an overview of the organisation’s affairs, ensuring its financial viability and ensuring that proper financial records and procedures are maintained.